savedra1/clipse/README.md

   - [x] ~~max history limit~~
   - [x] ~~config file paths~~
   - [ ] key bindings
+- [ ] Auto-forget feature based on where the text was copied
 - [ ] System paste option (building functionality to paste the chosen item directly into the next place of focus after the TUI closes)
 - [ ] Packages for apt, dnf, brew etc
 - [ ] Theme adjustments made available via CLI